 Kate and Belinda talk about ways to make the trip safe.
 They come up with two ideas:

-- A package tour with a group
+- a package tour with a group

-- Going with her cousin
+- going with her cousin.

 They look at the costs and details.
 Belinda chooses to go with her cousin.
 She will travel without her parents, which makes her happy.